-49. Usually, the primary purpose of policy instruments such as a carbon tax is the protection of the environment, and more specifically the reduction of carbon emissions.
+47. Usually, the primary purpose of policy instruments such as a carbon tax is the protection of the environment.
 However, governments may also seek additional (and potentially as important) goals while implementing these policies; for example, they may wish to also generate public revenues.
-Different policies provide different advantages and disadvantages; depending on their priorities, Governments may therefore prefer to implement one type over the other, or to combine elements of two or more policy categories.
+In addition, different policies provide different advantages and disadvantages; depending on their priorities, Governments may therefore prefer to implement one type over the other, or to combine elements of two or more policy categories.